AlexSkrypnyk/customizer/README.md

     }
 }
 ```
-2. Create `.customizer.php` file with questions and processing logic relevant
+2. Create `customize.php` file with questions and processing logic relevant
    to your template project and place it in anywhere in your project.

 These entries will be removed by the Customizer after your project's users run